 Xi holds talks with Indonesian President Joko Widodo

-Chinese President Xi Jinping holds talks with visiting Indonesian President Joko Widodo at the Diaoyutai State Guesthouse in Beijing, capital of China, July 26, 2022.
-(Xinhua/Pang Xinglei)

-BEIJING, July 26 (Xinhua) -- Chinese President Xi Jinping on Tuesday held talks with visiting Indonesian President Joko Widodo in Beijing.
+Chinese President Xi Jinping held talks with visiting Indonesian President Joko Widodo in Beijing on Tuesday.

-Chinese President Xi Jinping holds talks with visiting Indonesian President Joko Widodo at the Diaoyutai State Guesthouse in Beijing, capital of China, July 26, 2022.
-(Xinhua/Liu Weibing)

 (Web editor: Wu Chaolan, Liang Jun)